 Students entering spring & summer

 Application deadline: April 27, 2018

 Students entering fall

 Who can Mentor?

 We are looking for women in the accounting field to mentor women MAcc students before and during the heavy job recruiting season, which begins in late August.
 Your experience in the profession is invaluable to women students determining the direction of their career and exploring a career shift.
 Since the program’s inception, we have seen a positive impact of the relationship on mentees in navigating the career search, work/life balance and long-term career ladders.

 Impacting Classrooms & Boardrooms

-The University of Utah hosts fewer women MAcc students than the nationwide average.
+The David Eccles School of Business has fewer women MAcc students than the nationwide average.
 Nationally, women make up 50% of all MAcc graduates.
-At the University of Utah, however, women account for 35% of our MAcc graduates.
+At the Eccles School, however, women account for 35% of our MAcc graduates.

 We need your help to mentor and support our women students, and we believe this program will significantly impact the diversity in our classrooms and future boardrooms.

 - Attendance at 3 events for mentors and mentees: